-Students must register for a minimum of 6 semester hours of course work or dissertation in each semester or summer session during which they utilize University research facilities or occupy a library carrel.
+Students must register for course work or dissertation in each semester or summer session during which they utilize University research facilities or occupy a library carrel.

 Residence Requirement

 The second year or its equivalent must be completed in continuous full-time residence at TCU.
 Residence should not include dissertation hours.